Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact the area.
-Notable ones include Cedar Ridge Logan Reserve, Chambers Reserve, Yarrabilba Priority Development Area, and Logan Reserve Road Upgrade.
-The following details projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely to affect the region.
+Notable ones include Cedar Ridge Logan Reserve, Chambers Reserve, Logan Reserve Road Upgrade, and Yarrabilba Priority Development Area.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.